 Marijuana is one of the most common substances that people become addicted to because it offers a unique feeling of heightened sensations, such as pleasure and humor.
 Professional help is needed to break the addictive cycle of smoking marijuana because, over time, its use creates a sense of bliss that becomes detached from reality.
 There is no easy substitute for marijuana and users become addicted to it, sometimes seeking other ways of getting high.

 Marijuana is also a social drug promoted by peer pressure and mainstream culture as providing a means of medicinal value.
-It’s been debated that marijuana enables greater addiction because of such accessibility and relative wide acceptance.
-After all, it’s popular, and yet it encourages users to live as if no one else was watching.
+One Client reported that he first tried marijuana during a 4/20 celebration.
+Itโs been debated that marijuana enables greater addiction because of such accessibility and relative wide acceptance.
+After all, itโs popular, and yet it encourages users to live as if no one else was watching.
 Using marijuana to alleviate pain may only make matters worse, considering the opioid crisis.
 Replacing one substance with another only reinforces the gateway effect.

 Is Marijuana a Gateway Drug?